 - Mildew: Does a damp, heavy, almost fungus-like smell fill the room when the AC or your heater turns on?
 This moldy-odor is probably caused by mold or mildew within the system or around the air conditioner itself.
 HVAC units don’t just control the temperature of your home atmosphere, they also control the humidity of the environment by removing excess moisture.
 When that moisture builds up, it can lead to mold and mildew growth anywhere water builds up, even in the filtration system!
 Clean your unit and replace your air filter.
 If it keeps happening (or you just want to be certain it doesn’t happen again), bring in an HVAC technician to inspect and professionally clean and maintenance the unit to prevent future issues.

 - Gun Powder or Carbon: When something is smoking, the scent and visual signs are unmistakable, and they can usually be traced to their source.
 Unfortunately, when an onboard motor burns out, or a circuit board shorts and pops a resistor, the scent of smoke smells more like carbon or gun powder than typical fire-made smoke.
 If your room smells like gunpowder during the initial cycling of your HVAC unit, there’s probably some damage there.
-We highly recommend calling a service technician before more problems develop.
+We highly recommend calling a service technician before more problems develop and an air conditioner repair is needed.

 - Exhaust Fumes: Don’t worry, there’s not a small rodent on a motorbike racing through your vents.
 Air conditioners are powered by electricity rather than combustion, but some fluids can still leak out.
 Many of these can smell similar to exhaust fumes.
 If you smell exhaust when your HVAC is running, call a technician to inspect the unit itself, rather than the ductwork.